Vojtěch: Use in Czech

 The proper Czech spelling of the name is 'Vojtěch', pronounced [ˈvojcɛx].
 The name contains two Czech orthography elements.
 The first is the caron, which is a form of a diacritical mark, over the letter 'e'.
 The caron modifies the pronunciation of the letter 't' immediately preceding the ě.
 The second is a digraph at the end of the name: the last two letters 'ch' in fact form a single phoneme (pronounced as a voiceless velar fricative [x]).
 (The pair 'ch' is the only formal digraph in the Czech alphabet.)

 A common shorter version of the name is Vojta, pronounced [ˈvojta].
 According to a 2009 survey of the Czech Ministry of Interior, there were over 41 thousand men with the first name Vojtěch in the Czech Republic, which made it the 28th most used name on Czech territory.

 Use in Slovak

-The name is spelled without the caron above the letter e.
+The name is spelled in Slovak without the caron above the letter e.